top of page

 Snotrac History

-The acronym SNOTRAC (Snohomish County Transportation Coalition) was adopted in 1999.
-In 2001, a consultant was hired to find ways to spend accumulated grant funds (over $35K) and to facilitate ongoing planning for the fledgling coalition.
-The first organizational plan (2003-5) identified needs for a website and referral line, hiring of a mobility manager and several other small projects.
+The committee adopted the name Snohomish County Transportation Coalition, or "Snotrac" for short, in 1999.
+In 2001, a consultant was hired to find ways to spend accumulated grant funds (over $35,000) and to facilitate ongoing planning for the fledgling coalition.
+The first organizational plan (2003-2005) identified needs for a website and referral line, hiring of a mobility manager and several other small projects.
 The committee grew to over 20 members.

-In 2005, grant monies were allocated to launch the Information and Referral Line (prototype of the 211 Network) staffed by Volunteers of America.
-In addition, VOA hired the first mobility manager and was able to grow the 211 network.
+In 2005, grant monies were allocated to launch the Information and Referral Line (prototype of the 211 Network) staffed by Volunteers of America Western Washington (VOAWW).
+In addition, VOAWW hired the first mobility manager and was able to grow the 211 network.

-By 2009, three new projects were launched and a new fiscal manager, Homage Sr. Services (nee-Sr. Services of Snohomish County), managed grant funds.
-Pay Your Pal, a volunteer driver program allowing reimbursement for mileage travelled was created to fill the gap when para transit was unavailable; Ride Around the Sound, providing a travel-training program providing trip planning and monthly excursions for seniors and others via transit.
-Its goal was to familiarize riders with the major transit providers and encouraging greater mobility and accessibility.
-In addition, the Transportation Assistance (TAP) program began.
-Using additional federal funding, the program purchased accessible buses that provide door-to-door service outside of the ¾-mile para transit boundary, filling the gap for those needing non-emergency medical transportation.
+By 2009, a new fiscal manager, Homage Senior Services (then known as Senior Services of Snohomish County), managed grant funds and three new projects were launched: (1) Pay Your Pal, a volunteer driver program allowing reimbursement for mileage travelled was created to fill the gap when para transit was unavailable; (2) Ride Around the Sound, providing a travel-training program providing trip planning and monthly excursions for seniors and others via transit—its goal was to familiarize riders with the major transit providers and encouraging greater mobility and accessibility; and (3) the Transportation Assistance Program (TAP), providing door-to-door service outside of Everett Transit's and Community Transit's paratransit service boundaries.

-It also encompasses a growing group of over 25 partner agencies and organizations who serve vulnerable populations as well as underserved areas in Snohomish County and including business, education and elected officials.
+It also encompasses a growing group of over 100 partner agencies and organizations who serve vulnerable populations as well as underserved areas in Snohomish County and including business, education, and elected officials.

-Many of our partner organizations have managed the Fiscal Agency for SNOTRAC:
+Through its first 25 years, many of our partner organizations managed the fiscal agency for Snotrac:

 • 1999: Snohomish County Public Works